-A teacher dies and 2 people are wounded in a stabbing in a French school.
-Terrorism is suspected
+A teacher dies and 2 people are wounded in stabbing in France.
+Antiterror police are investigating

 A vice president of France’s lower house of parliament, Naima Moutchou, said the National Assembly “expresses its solidarity and thoughts for the victims, their families and the educational community as we learn that a teacher has been killed and several others have been injured.″

 Petrequin reported from Brussels.
+Michel Spingler in Arras, France contributed.